davidonzo/host/TEST.md

 ## Module options
 * **import_related_hashes** *(yes|no)*

-⋅⋅⋅If *yes* for attributes differents from hashes, the module will attach a set of hashes (md5, sha1 and sha256) for any related URLs retrived.
+...If *yes* for attributes differents from hashes, the module will attach a set of hashes (md5, sha1 and sha256) for any related URLs retrived.

 * **cache** *(yes|no)* *highly recommended*